 Company Overview

-So, you want a promotional video that ticks multiple boxes: attract investment, boost team morale, induct new staff and position the company’s brand for future success?
-The challenge is to condense years of work into a clip shorter than five minutes.
-How do you decide what to include and what to leave out?
-First, focus on what differentiates you from your competitors.
-Also, consider the FAQs you’re often faced with and make sure these are addressed–either directly or implied–somewhere in the video.
+So, you need a promotional video that ticks multiple boxes: attract investment, boost team morale, induct new staff and position the company’s brand for future success.
+The challenge is to condense years of hard work into a clip shorter than five minutes.
+How to decide what to include and what to leave out?
+First, focus on what differentiates you from competitors.
+Also, consider the FAQs you’re often answering and make sure these are addressed–either directly or implied–somewhere in the video.

 Customer Information